 The device takes accurate 1 second digital temperature measurements and connects to your smartphone for trends and personalized guidance.
 With a battery life that lasts 1,000 readings, you won’t be fumbling around looking for batteries.

 Infanttech’s new FDA-approved bluetooth baby thermometer provides parents an innovative way to track their child’s temperature in real time through their smartphone.

 Traditional digital thermometers require parents to frequently monitor their children’s temperature manually, and especially at night.
 This often comes with stress, sleeplessness and exhaustion to parents and often causes the babies to feel uncomfortable and resistant.

 Smarttemp is easy to use.
-Simply download the smartphone app (Available for both iOS and Android), place the thermometer under baby’s underarm with adhesive pad, and monitor your baby’s temperature.
+Simply download the smartphone app (Available for both iOS and Android), place the thermometer under the baby’s underarm with adhesive pad, and monitor your infant’s temperature.

 Smarttemp comes with the thermometer, a carrying case, 10 adhesive pads, and has up to a 3 year battery life with no charging required.
 You can even set it up to alert you when the temperature rises beyond the threshold, and it can be set up to provide medicine reminders when it’s time for another dosage.

 The iProven thermometer is extremely accurate and reliable.
 No probe covers and no caps are required for this model, which can be used as Baby thermometer as well as for adults and the elderly.

 The thermometer does what it says on the tin.
 With its single power button you can take temperature in Fahrenheit or Celsius.
 Readings are communicated via bluetooth to your mobile iPhone or Android device.

 The smartphone app guides you through the measurement process so you can be sure of a correct measurement.
 The app also keeps track of all your temperature readings and displays them on a daily and weekly basis.